Nguma-01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7 - The script adds execution permission to the owner, the group owner and the other users, to the file hello 9 - The script changes the mode of hello file to -rwxr-x-wx 9 - The script changes the mode of hello file to -rwxr-x-wx
+7 - The script adds execution permission to the owner, the group owner and the other users, to the file hello 9 - The script changes the mode of hello file to -rwxr-x-wx 9 - The script changes the mode of hello file to -rwxr-x-wx 10 - The script mirrors the permissions of olleh to hello file at any mode